United on Ukraine, EU tackles the devil in details at summit

 But two weeks into the war, divisions among leaders have started to surface on integrating Ukraine and severing energy ties with Moscow.

-Ukrainian President Volodymyr Zelenskyy wants his country to quickly become an EU member, but an agreement on that point won’t be achieved this week.
+Ukrainian President Volodymyr Zelenskyy wants his country to quickly become an EU member, but an agreement on that point won’t be achieved this week, despite more prodding from Foreign Minister Dmytro Kuleba.

+“This step would provide an enormous injection of hope to the Ukrainian people.
+In these dark times, we need this hope more than ever,” Kubela wrote in an opinion article in the Financial Times.
+“Leaders of the EU, it is your turn to make history.”

 “This will not happen in the short term, because this is a whole process taking many years,” Dutch Prime Minister Mark Rutte said Wednesday.